The Last of Robin Hood: Reception

-On review aggregator website Rotten Tomatoes, it has a score of 28% based on 65 reviews.
+On review aggregator website Rotten Tomatoes, it has a score of 28% based on 66 reviews.
 The website's critical consensus reads "Kevin Kline's performance is spot on, but in every other respect, The Last of Robin Hood disappoints."
-Dakota Fanning was called miscast by several critics.
+Dakota Fanning's performance was panned by several critics.

 Marketing

 On June 24, 2014, the first trailer of the film was released.